Preventing Sled Theft Protects Your Riding Season…

 Preventing Sled Theft More Important Than Ever

-We’re facing an unprecedented rash of planned thieveries across the snowbelt this winter.
+We’re facing an unprecedented rash of planned thieveries across the snowbelt.
 This will only get worse as snowmobilers start trailering around as usual, parking our tow rigs for the day in insecure locations.
 Or leaving them unattended for multi-days at staging hotels.
 And overnighting our sleds outside wherever we’re staying.
 Even having a sled-loaded trailer sitting at home ready for our next excursion is an all-too-tempting target.
 I’ve even seen a few posts lamenting sleds stolen from inside their owner’s garage!

 Winter Toys Worth More

 With such incredible excitement and anticipation building for the coming snowmobile season, it’s all too easy to overlook preventing sled theft.
 But part of our new reality is supply chain disruptions, back-ordered units and increasing demand.
 Combined with a sellers’ market, these factors have substantially increased the value of our snowmobiles, trailers and even tow vehicles.
 That means our winter toys are a more lucrative theft target than ever before.

 Now consider this.
 Given the world-wide chip shortage, thieves now have a whole new focus for their skullduggery – the various, chip-enabled modules that make our machines (and tow vehicles) run.
 If any of these chips go missing from your sled, you’re left with a flowerpot.

 So all of us have to up our game when it comes to our vigilance and security measures related to preventing sled theft.
 It’s going to take heightened awareness, risk reassessment, new approaches and a more take-charge attitude.